K15t/webpack-build/README.md

 ```

-In case you want to use project specific placeholder e.g. for conditional imports you can do the following:
+In case you want to use project specific placeholders e.g. for conditional imports you can do the following:

 ```javascript
 {